dotnet/csharplang/proposals/low-level-struct-improvements.md

 The APIs in category (2.2) are the biggest issue.
 It is unknown how many such APIs exist and it's unclear if these would be more / less frequent in 3rd party code.
 The expectation is there is a very small number of them, particularly if we take the compat break on `out`.
 Searches so far have revealed a very small number of these existing in `public` surface area.
 This is a hard pattern to search for though as it requires semantic analysis.
 Before taking this change a tool based approach would be needed to verify the assumptions around this impacting a small number of known cases.

-For both cases in category (2) though the language and runtime APIs would need to provide mechanisms for developers to restore APIs to the original lifetime semantics.
-As well as getting code out of lifetime jams that caused if APIs don't upgrade correctly.
-That should be straight forward to accomplish as well as providing guides for how to map old cases to new ones.
+For both cases in category (2) though the fix is rather straight forward.
+The `ref` parameters that do not want to be considered capturable need to simply add `scoped` to the `ref`.
+In (2.1) this will likely also force the developer to use `Unsafe` or `MemoryMarshal` but that is expected for unsafe style APIs.

 Ideally the language could reduce the impact of silent breaking changes by issuing a warning when an API silently falls into the troublesome behavior.
 That would be a method that both takes a `ref`, returns `ref struct` but does not actually capture the `ref` in the `ref struct`.
-The compiler could issue a diagnostic in that case informing developers such `ref` should be annotated as `[RefFieldsDoNotEscape]` / `scoped`.
+The compiler could issue a diagnostic in that case informing developers such `ref` should be annotated as `scoped ref` instead.

 The challenge to keep in mind with respect to compat is thi breaking change and the impact of the breaking change can appear in different libraries.
 Consider the following: